reignite/burnout.io/content/resources.md

 > "Like everyone else, I thought that the common solution is to take a break and go on a holiday trip with loved ones or simply take a few days away from work once in a while.
 Holiday trips are always nice, but it didn’t exactly help me much, the effect didn’t last.
 Occasionally, I found myself to be extremely stressed just 2 days after I came back to work.
 It’s not because there were tons of work waiting, it’s not because the holidays were too short."
 - <small>[My secret to getting rid of burnout permanently](http://kentnguyen.com/personal/getting-rid-burnouts/) - Kent Nguyen</small>

+> "I am aware of how programming is often coupled with depression and how entrepreneurship is often coupled with anxiety.
+I am aware of articles that imply these mood disorders are necessary in order to be good at these professions."
+- <small>[Surviving Free Culture](https://medium.com/@balupton/surviving-free-culture-f99b39ceb059) - Benjamin Lupton</small>